hoffm/hoffm.github.com/source/_posts/2012-08-14-helper-methods-in-console.markdown

 ---
 layout: post
-title: "Helper methods in the Rails console?
-There's a helper for that."
+title: "Quick Tip: Helper methods in the Rails console?"
 date: 2012-08-14 11:53
 comments: true
-categories: ruby rails tips
+categories: ruby rails quicktip
 ---

 So you want to mess around with a helper method in the console?